 - Window feeders allow you to enjoy birds up close and personal since they’re attached right to your window.

 - Tube feeders are another great option.
-They come in a wide variety of sizes, so you can tailor them to the types and number of birds you hope to attract.
+They come in a wide variety of sizes.
+You can tailor them to the types and number of birds you hope to attract.

-To create the best birding experience in your backyard, perhaps you should consider having a mix of bird feeders placed throughout your outdoor spaces.
+To create the best birding experience in your backyard, consider having a mix of bird feeders throughout your outdoor spaces.